veselaDV/mint-classics-database/README.md

 ![Screenshot of KPIs Tableau Public Dashboard](https://github.com/veselaDV/mint-classics-database/blob/main/screenshots_diagrams_dashboards/KPIs%20Dashboard.png)

-   #### **1. Sales Trends Key Insights**
+   #### **1. Sale Trends Key Insights**
-Analyzing Sales trends shows that there is a strong seasonality at the end of the year (**October and November**).
+Analyzing Sale trends shows that there is a strong seasonality at the end of the year (**October and November**).
 The company can look for the opportunity for inventory management ahead of these peak periods.

 ![Screenshot of KPIs Tableau Public Dashboard](https://github.com/veselaDV/mint-classics-database/blob/main/screenshots_diagrams_dashboards/Seasonality%20-%20Revenue%20by%20year%20for%20each%20warehouse%20.png)